From Implicit to Explicit: Enhancing Self-Recognition in Large Language Models

 \subsection{Authorship Discrimination}

-We introduce projection energy $E$ to quantify the intensity of text representations projected onto each territory, which serves to determine the authorship of a given text.
-For a given sample $t$, the last token feature vector $h$ from the final layer is extracted and its projection energy $E_s$ and $E_o$ onto $\mathbf{V_s}$ and $\mathbf{V_o}$ are computed to infer the authorship of $t$.
+In the reference stage, we introduce projection energy $E$ to quantify the intensity of text representations projected onto each subspace, which serves to determine the authorship of a given text.
+For a given text sample, the last token feature vector $\mathbf{h}$ from the final layer is extracted, and its projection energy $E_s$ and $E_o$ onto $\mathbf{V_s}$ and $\mathbf{V_o}$ are computed to infer the authorship of $t$.

 where $\| \cdot \|_2$ denotes the Euclidean norm.